Table of Contents:

 - Scissors dedicated exclusively to fabric

-- Seam ripper to easily correct mistakes
+- Seam ripper to easily fix mistakes

-- Special feet: zipper and invisible hem
+- Special presser feet: zipper and invisible hem

 Basic techniques to master

-Simple projects to get started
+Simple projects to get hands-on experience

 Care and maintenance

-After each session, brush away thread residues under the needle plate with the small brush provided.
+After each session, brush away thread residue under the needle plate with the small brush provided.
 A slightly oiled cotton swab cleans clogged thread guides.
 Change the needle every 8 hours of use, as a dull tip damages fabrics.

 Where to buy and how to get the best deals